MaSe69/dssb/md/10_Misc/python_annotations.md

     print("Hello, Dataframes in Python")

 In Python, Strings are denoted by single or double quotation marks ('text' or "text").
-For efficiency with conversion to Julia, here only double quotation marks are used.
+Whe also coding in Julia, you might want to use only double quotation marks.

 >
     language = "Python"